Samsung/tizen-docs/docs/application/web/guides/machine-learning/tensors.md

 - Creating tensor's structure.

-  You can use `TensorsInfo` object to [manage tensor information](#manage-tensor-information).
+  You can use the `TensorsInfo` object to [manage the tensor information](#manage-tensor-information).

-- Reading and writing raw data.
+- Reading and writing raw data

-  You can [read and write tensor data](#manage-tensor-data) using `TensorsData` object.
+  You can [read and write tensor data](#manage-tensor-data) using the `TensorsData` object.

 ## Check NNFW availability

-To check whether specific Neural Network Framework (NNFW) is supported you can use `checkNNFWAvailability`:
+To check whether specific Neural Network Framework (NNFW) is supported, you can use `checkNNFWAvailability`:

   ```javascript
   var fw = "TENSORFLOW_LITE";